uoa-compsci-399/marker-allocation-tool-api/README.md

 # Database.js
+  - The scripe will create a database based on the ERD.
-  Create a database if there are non inside the directory insert some test users
+  - insert some test users